intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 Document how to reproduce issue
 -------------------------------

-    *Write down coarsely how to reproduce the issue.
-If you deal with multiple issues at once, create separate notes for each of them and make sure they work independently on a freshly booted system.
-That's needed, as each issue needs to get reported to the kernel developers separately, unless they are strongly entangled.*

-If you deal with multiple issues at once, you'll have to report each of them separately, as they might be handled by different developers.
-Describing various issues in one report also makes it quite difficult for others to tear it apart.
-Hence, only combine issues in one report if they are very strongly entangled.
+    *Write down coarsely how to reproduce the issue.*

-Additionally, during the reporting process you will have to test if the issue happens with other kernel versions.
+During the reporting process you will have to test if the issue happens with other kernel versions.
 Therefore, it will make your work easier if you know exactly how to reproduce an issue quickly on a freshly booted system.